 1. (14) Joshua asks each man to prove God’s faithfulness in his own heart.

 a.
-You know in all your hearts and in all your souls that not one thing has failed: Joshua requires that every man probe deep within, and see if there is every a time in his lives when he could rightly accuse God of unfaithfulness to us.
+You know in all your hearts and in all your souls that not one thing has failed: Joshua requires that every man probe deep within, and see if there is ever a time in his life when he could rightly accuse God of unfaithfulness to us.

 b.
 All have come to pass for you; not one word of them has failed: If we think there could be such a legitimate accusation, it shows we know little of the God we claim to know.